jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     ```
     kubectl get pods -A
     ```
-    Output should look something like:
+    The output should look something like:

     ```
     cisco@jalapeno:~/jalapeno/install$ kubectl get pods -A